Find a Lender-Approved Local Conveyancer in Felling and Pelaw

 Residential Landlord and Tenant Conveyancing solicitors in Felling and Pelaw

-The list below is a non-comprehensive list of solicitors in Felling and Pelaw with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on Court proceedings for possession
+The firms listed below are a small selection of solicitors in Felling and Pelaw specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This may include advice on Claims for damages for illegal

 • John Donkin Solicitors Limited, Unit 9 Concept 2000, Sunderland Road, Gateshead, Tyne and Wear, NE10 9LQ